Connect with others who understand.

 Pressure applied to the Union Valley pressure point may relieve pain and tension in the head and neck.
 (Adobe Stock)

-The Union Valley pressure point, also called L1-4 or Hegu, is located on the base of the hand between the thumb and index finger.
-It is a small area of fatty tissue between the two fingers.
+The Union Valley pressure point, also called L1-4 or Hegu, is a small area of fatty tissue located on the base of the hand between the thumb and index finger.
 Pressure applied to this area can help relieve headache pain and tension in the head and neck.

 To stimulate this point, pinch this area with the thumb and index finger of the opposite hand for 10 seconds.
 While still pinching the area, make small circles in one direction for 10 seconds and then in the opposite direction for 10 seconds.
 Next, try this process on your other hand.